One of the questions I hear most often is something along the lines of…

 I'm a perfectionist and I strive for excellence...if there's a better, faster, more efficient way to do something, I wanna know how and I love sharing that kind of knowledge and empowerment with my clients, too!

-So if you’re an established Brand + Web Designer who longs to spend more time perfecting your process than trying to remember what it was in the first place, I’d love to work with you.
+So if you’re an Online Service Provider who longs to spend more time elevating your client experience than trying to remember what steps you missed, I’d love to work with you.